addiscent/iplog-to-sql-table/README.md

                      If not specified, the program default is to read to input IP log file EOF

+           maxdup=   Optional.
+Stop processing when this number of duplicate records is reached.
+Because duplicate are searched for from most recent in time to oldest, this will reduce the amount of unnecessary searching.
+Default is ITST_NO_LIMIT

               pbrk   Optional.
 No argument.
 Causes exit if a parse error is encountered.
 Typically only used during
                      debugging/testing